- 2

 Top Places to Visit in Kashmir

 - Srinagar — The City of Lakes & Gardens: The summer capital of Jammu & Kashmir, Srinagar is the soul of the valley.
 A stay in a traditional houseboat on Dal Lake, a Shikara ride through the floating vegetable markets, and a walk through the 400-year-old Mughal gardens — Shalimar Bagh, Nishat Bagh, and Chashme Shahi — are unmissable experiences.
-The historic Shankaracharya Temple and the revered Hazratbal Shrine are also key landmarks.
+The historic Shankaracharya Temple and the revered Hazratbal Shrine are also key Srinagar landmarks.

 - Gulmarg — India’s Premier Snow Destination: At an altitude of 2,650 metres, Gulmarg is India’s leading ski resort and home to one of the world’s highest cable cars — the Gondola — offering panoramic Himalayan views from Kongdori and Apharwat Peak.
 In summer, Gulmarg transforms into a vast green bowl perfect for trekking, golf, and pony rides across meadows carpeted with wildflowers.